-3.3 INSTALL CATTRAX PROGRAM AND DATA FILES (WINDOWS 8.0 AND 8.1 SYSTEMS)
+3.3 INSTALL CATTRAX PROGRAM AND DATA FILES (WINDOWS 8.1 AND WINDOWS 10 SYSTEMS)

-The Cattrax application will install directly from the installation CD on Windows 8 and Windows 8.1 machines, however, the QFX driver that allows USB connection to a single, compatible PESA product will not.
+The Cattrax application will install directly from the installation CD on Windows 8.1 and Windows 10 machines, however, the QFX driver that allows USB connection to a single, compatible PESA product will not.
 If you do not intend to use the USB port for control interface with a PESA device, it is not necessary that you install the QFX driver.
 The Cattrax application will discover and control devices on the facility network without the driver installed.

-If you need to install the QFX driver to allow USB communication with Cattrax through Windows 8 or Windows 8.1, the following procedure must be performed before attempting to load the driver from the Cattrax installation disk.
+If you need to install the QFX driver to allow USB communication with Cattrax through Windows 8.1 or Windows 10, the following procedure must be performed before attempting to load the driver from the Cattrax installation disk.
 The following steps assume that this is an initial install and Cattrax is not currently loaded onto the host PC.
 However, if Cattrax is loaded and you simply want to add the QFX driver, it is not necessary to uninstall Cattrax prior to adding the QFX driver.

-Install the PESA QFX driver as follows, with the exception of 4 and 5, the procedural steps are identical for either Windows 8 or Windows 8.1:
+Install the PESA QFX driver as follows, with the exception of 3 and 4, the procedural steps are identical for either Windows 8.1 or Windows 10:

-- 1. Hover mouse to upper right corner of screen - 2.
+- 1. Click the Windows icon in the lower left corner of the Task bar - 2.
 Select "Settings" - 3.
-Click on "Change PC settings" - 4.
-Select "General" on Windows 8.0 machines, or "Update and Recovery" on Windows 8.1 machines - Scroll down to "Advanced Startup" on Windows 8.0 machines, or Select "Recovery" on Windows 8.1 machines - 6.
+Click on "Change PC settings" (Windows 8.1 only), proceed to Step 4 (Windows 10) - 4.
+Select "Update and Recovery" on Windows 8.1 machines, or "Update and Security" on Windows 10 machines - 5.
+Select "Recovery" - 6.
 Click "Restart Now" - 7.
 When system restarts select "Troubleshoot" - 8.
 Select "Advanced options" - 9.
 Select "Startup Settings" - 10.
 Click on "Restart".
 System will now reboot - 11.
 Press 7 Disable driver signature enforcement - 12.
 Login - 13.
 Run the Cattrax setup program, refer to Paragraph 3.2 - 14.
 At the "Choose components" screen select both "Cattrax" and "PESA QFX Driver" for a full install, or check only the QFX driver option if Cattrax is already installed on the PC. - 15.
 Take defaults at all prompts - 16.
 At the Windows security prompt select "Install this driver software anyway" - 17.
 Upon Cattrax setup completion uncheck "Run Cattrax x.x" and "Show Release Notes" and press Finish - 18.
 Reboot machine and run as normal after restart.